UN Universal Periodic Review

 The Universal Periodic Review (UPR) is a peer review mechanism of States conducted in the context of the UN Human Rights Council.
 It helps the Council to review the implementation of human rights obligations and commitments by all UN Member States at regular intervals.
 The UPR has become an international mechanism of significant political importance, complementing other UN human rights mechanisms.

 Review cycles take about four years to complete.
 The first review cycle was arranged in 2008–2011, the second in 2012–2016 and the third in 2017–2022.
-The fourth review cycle will begin in 2022.
-Each cycle reviews the human rights situation of every UN Member State.
+The fourth review cycle started in 2022 and is ongoing until 2027.

 How is a periodic review conducted?